Jaheim007/Project_Estate/README.md

 This real estate project will consist of an interaction where:

-A client can purchase a property.[]
+A seller can sell a property.

-A client can add a property to sale.[]
+A user can search for a property to buy.

-Agents can register to our site in order to help clients with any informations on the property.[]

 I have to add a payment system for when a client want to purchase a property.[]